Location-Invariant Assessment of Flexibility Potential under Distribution System Reconfiguration: Results

 \section{Results}

 The procedure is validated on a real 95-bus distribution system included in the SimBench \cite{Meinecke2020} data set called \mvr.
 The base voltage is $v^{\text{base}}=20~\text{kV}$.
-The network originally provided as a PandaPower test case was converted to a MATPOWER \cite{Zimmerman2011} case file.
-All properties of the test case are stated after conversion.
+The was converted from PandaPower to a MATPOWER case file.
+All its properties are stated after conversion.
 The total load summed over all buses amounts to 17.26 MW and 6.82 MVAr.
 The total generation of \glspl{res} amounts to 25.57 MW.
 Hence, excluding all transmission losses, 8.31 MW is exported to the \gls{hv} grid in this scenario with high \gls{res} infeed.
 This system has the structure of a typical \gls{mv} system in Germany.
 It is comprised of open rings, which results in a radial operational topology.
+All models were solved using JuMP, the Julia programming language, and IPOPT.